CreworkTeam/b2b-website/src/content/blogs/How to think of ideas.md

 How I started by solving for one of my own problems 👇🏼

 <aside>
-💡 [I’m](https://peerlist.io/shikshita) currently building a platform that recommends books others than the common bestsellers that you find online stores or in roadside stalls ([awarded Project of the week and #2 in Project of the month on Peerlist](https://peerlist.io/prathamesh/project/bookafriend))
+💡 <a href="https://peerlist.io/shikshita" target="_blank">I’m</a> currently building a platform that recommends books others than the common bestsellers that you find online stores or in roadside stalls (<a href="https://peerlist.io/prathamesh/project/bookafriend" target="_blank">awarded Project of the week and #2 in Project of the month on Peerlist</a>)

 So you see the problem for an avid reader → Tired of seeing the same old ‘Atomic Habits’, ‘Harry Potter’ and thus wants → to find underrated book to read.